 When it comes to selecting the perfect web font for your new web design, the choices can be overwhelming.
-Let’s look at the three things that really matter when choosing the perfect web design typography: compatibility, load time, and design purpose.
+Let’s look at a few things that really matter when choosing the perfect web design typography: compatibility, load time, and design purpose.

 Before we get into the three main factors that influence web typography, let’s refresh our understanding of the fundamentals.

 Serifs are the small, decorative lines trailing from the edges of letters and symbols reminiscent of the days of typewriters and typesetters.
 Even today, serif fonts are often considered easier to read in printed works.
 Sans-serif, as the name implies, is a typeface without all those projecting features at the end of the strokes.

 Sans-serif fonts tend to look more modern and minimal than their traditional counterparts.
 Many also consider Sans-serif as the way to go for web-based applications.
 Today, Sans Serif is the dominant typography for web design.

 Kerning, Tracking and Leading

 These typography-nerd terms all refer to the amount of space surrounding text–which is just as important as the typeface of that text.
 Kerning is the space between letter pairs; while “tracking” is the uneven space between groups of characters usually used for justifying paragraphs.